 In November 2015, ICM established the ICM 2015 Equity Compensation Plan (the "Plan"), which was subsequently amended on October 15, 2018.
 The Plan authorized the issuance of up to 2,000,000 Class A common shares.
 Options granted generally vest over a period of 3 years, and typically have a life of 10 years.
-The option price under the Plan is determined at the sole discretion of management and the exercise price of all stock options shall be the higher of the closing price on the grant date, or if and when appropriate, the five-day volume weighted average price.
+The option price under the Plan is determined at the sole discretion of management and the exercise price of all stock options shall be the higher of the closing price on the grant date, the closing price of the previous trading day before the grant date, or if and when appropriate, the five-day volume weighted average price.
 Following the Class A conversion, no new class A shares were issued under the Plan, and all existing Class A options are convertible into common shares.